claudecodeguide.dev

 What is MCP?

 How Claude connects to tools outside your local files.
 MCP stands for Model Context Protocol.
-It is a standard that lets Claude talk to GitHub, Slack, Jira, databases, and dozens of other services.
+It's a standard that lets Claude talk to GitHub, Slack, Jira, databases, and dozens of other services.

 MCP connecting Claude to GitHub

 You configure MCP servers in .mcp.json.
 Each server gives Claude a set of capabilities: read GitHub PRs, post Slack messages, query your database.
-Claude picks the right one based on what you ask for.
+Claude picks the right one based on what you ask.

 Learn more: MCP Setup Guide